SnowpackNetworkOverlay/Snowpack-Use-Cases/Use-Case-3-Torghost/README.md

 ![Adding docker network address](images/Add%20networks%20to%20iptable%20rules.png)

-Then save and exit by typing Ctrl+S then Ctrl+X
+Then save and exit by doing Ctrl+S followed by Ctrl+X

 4. Launch the Torghost script
 ```